hamoudrabany/Small-Laravel-Guide/README.md

 <br><br>
 Laravel is an open-source PHP framework designed to make web development easier, faster, and more enjoyable.
 It follows the Model-View-Controller (MVC) architectural pattern, which separates your application’s logic into three parts:

-Model: Manages data and database interactions.
+1. Model: Manages data and database interactions.
-View: Handles the user interface (what users see).
+2. View: Handles the user interface (what users see).
-Controller: Connects the Model and View, handling user requests.
+3. Controller: Connects the Model and View, handling user requests. <br><br>

-Why Use Laravel?
+**Why Use Laravel? :**  <br><br>
-Elegant Syntax: Clean and readable code.
+Elegant Syntax: Clean and readable code. <br>
-Built-in Tools: Authentication, routing, and database management are ready out of the box.
+Built-in Tools: Authentication, routing, and database management are ready out of the box.<br>
-Ecosystem: Packages like Laravel Echo, Cashier, and more extend functionality.
+Ecosystem: Packages like Laravel Echo, Cashier, and more extend functionality.<br>
-Community: Large, active community with tons of tutorials and support.
+Community: Large, active community with tons of tutorials and support.<br>

 <br><br>